BlazeX9/Microsoft-SQL/README.md

 ### Indexing
 Indexes are special database structures that speed up data retrieval by allowing quick access to records instead of scanning the entire table.
 They act like a lookup system and play an important role in improving query performance and database efficiency.

+**Clustered Index**: Sorts and stores data rows in the table based on the index key **Non-clustered Index**: Creates a separate structure from the data rows to store index keys and pointers
 ```
 CREATE INDEX idx_product ON Sales (product_id)
 ```